 Elder D. Todd Christofferson of the Quorum of the Twelve Apostles, in speaking of the Doctrine of Christ, encourages us all to “seek through prayer and study of the scriptures” a divine witness of Christ’s “divine character, the Atonement, and the Resurrection of Jesus Christ.
 Accept His doctrine by repenting, being baptized, receiving the gift of the Holy Ghost, and then throughout your life following the laws and covenants of the gospel of Jesus Christ.”
 (Ensign Magazine, May 2012.)

-By following the Doctrine of Christ, we will stay on the path that leads to Eternal Life, “the greatest of all the gifts of God” (D&C 14:7).
-And, it doesn’t really matter what point we’re at along the path.
-If we stay on the path and continue to progress, we will be following our Heavenly Father’s plan and becoming what He wants us to become.
-Ultimately, if we endure faithfully to the end, we will find that we have changed for the good.
-Our “confidence” will “wax strong in the presence of God” (D&C 121:45-46).
-And, “…when He shall appear,” we will find that we have become “like Him.”
+By following the Doctrine of Christ, we will stay on the Covenant Path that leads to Eternal Life, “the greatest of all the gifts of God” (D&C 14:7).
+And it doesn’t really matter what point we’re at along the path.
+If we stay on the path and continue to progress, we will be following our Heavenly Father’s plan and …becoming the person He wants us to be.
+Ultimately, if we endure well and faithfully to the end, we will find that we have changed for the good.
+Our “confidence” will “wax strong in the presence of God” (D&C 121:45-46), and “…when He shall appear,” we will find that we have become “like Him.”
 (1 John 3:2 and Moroni 7:48).

 (For additional thoughts on “Faith, Hope, and Charity,” please click on the following link and read the post or article on “Faith and Charity.”)

 Please Note: To see a Diagram of the Doctrine of Christ, please click on the first link below.
 To see a PowerPoint Presentation, please click on the second link below.

 Click HERE to see a Diagram of the Doctrine of Christ.

 Click HERE to open The Doctrine of Christ PowerPoint Presentation on your computer.
 (Please read the following instructions!)